kiboschool/course-web-development-fundamentals/README.md

-# Web Foundations
+# Web Development Fundamentals

-The files for Kibo's Web Foundations course. https://web-foundations.vercel.app/
+The files for Kibo's Web Development Fundamentals course.

+_Note: This course was previously called Web Foundations, and was only 5 weeks.
+It uses the same repository, but has a different deployed url: https://web-foundations.vercel.app/_

 ## What's here?